simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 <h3 style="margin-bottom:20px; text-transform:uppercase">
 Design by conscientious </h3>

-I gathered a bunch of visualization maps to give me inspirations that I want to work on.
-It also helps me to know what kind of maps are more suitable to showcase wildfires' locations.
+I gathered a bunch of visualization maps to give me inspirations that I wanted to work on.
+It also helped me to know what kind of maps are more suitable to showcase wildfires' locations.

 <div style="margin-bottom:20px; margin-top:-20px" class="kg-card kg-image-card kg-width-full">